Skip to Main Content Skip Table of Content

 Plugin Recommendations:

-All the plugins I recommend below have the feature for generating critical CSS, removing unused CSS, the ability to compress images, and serving in Next-Gen image format automatically such as-
+All the plugins I recommend below have the feature for generating critical CSS, removing unused CSS, the ability to compress images, CSS, and JS, and serving the images in Next-Gen image format automatically such as

 1. FlyingPress